When is the deadline?

 I want to apply for both YYAS and YYGS.
 Is that possible?

 Yes, it is possible for students to apply to both programs using the same online application form.
-However, please be advised that admitted students will only be offered admission to one program by the review committee, not both.
+However, please be advised that students can only be offered admission to one program, not both.

 If you decide to apply for both programs, please be sure you meet the eligibility requirements for both.
 The YYAS application requirements include one completed application form, an activities list, one 500-word essay and three short responses, one teacher recommendation letter, and an official transcript or grade report for each year of secondary school.
 There is no cost to apply for, or to participate in YYAS.
 If you choose to apply for YYGS as well, you must submit an additional letter of recommendation, unofficial standardized test scores if available (these are optional and not required), and an application fee which may be waived if you complete the need-based financial aid portion of the application and are applying for financial assistance to attend YYGS.